The Professional Doctorate

-- Completing the dissertation proposal within two semesters of passing qualifying exams and completing all course work; and, from this point forward
+- Completing the dissertation proposal within two semesters of passing the qualifying exams and completing all course work, and

-- Enrolling in a minimum of one dissertation credit hour (PAD 690) each fall and spring semester until the dissertation is completed, defended, and accepted for a total of at least 12 hours.
+- Enrolling in and receiving credit for a minimum of one dissertation credit (PAD 690) each fall and spring semester until the dissertation is completed, defended, and accepted for at least 12 hours.

 In the event that a student is unable to maintain reasonable progress toward the completion of the doctoral degree, the student may request a leave of absence from the program by completing a Student Petition Form requesting such a leave and submitting it to the student’s advisor and the director of the DPA program for approval.
 A leave of absence may be granted for up to one semester.
 At the end of the leave of absence, the student may apply for an additional leave.
 If a leave of absence is not approved, there is no guarantee that the student will be able to progress because of the cohort nature of the program.